50 Things No Woman Over 40 Should Own

 DIY Nail-Art Kits

-You can get away with the occasional accent nail, but a full set of nail art is a lot of things (none of which is “elegant”).
+You can get away with the occasional accent nail, but a full set of nail art is a lot of things—none of which is "elegant."
 Imagine leading a board meeting with hands covered in multiple polish colors.
-(Exactly.)
 Go with your favorite color—or experiment with something bright—but lay off the whimsical details.
-Speaking of board meetings, here are The 5 Secrets to Running the Perfect Business Meeting.

 Not only do charm bracelets get caught on your sweater, but people can also hear you coming from a mile away.
 Those charms are like tiny cowbells for humans, something that is definitely ridiculous in your 40s.